K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 # <div id='1'></div> 1.
 Document Outline

 ### <div id='2'></div> 1.1.
 Purpose
 Applications deployed on open cloud platforms (OpenPaas) will be able to use externally provided services through service brokers.
 This document implements and validates service brokers so that external API services can be used on an open cloud platform.
-Through this, platform operators can register API services necessary for developers in the marketplace of open cloud platforms, and the purpose of this document is help users understand better.
+Through this, platform operators can register API services necessary for developers in the marketplace of open cloud platforms, and the purpose of this document is to help users understand better.

 ### <div id='3'></div> 1.2.
 Range
 Platform operators expose the services that developers will use to marketplaces on open cloud platforms.
 Therefore, this document describes the implementation and deployment of API service brokers, and how to add API services in the application (Chapter 2-6) and guides the application to use API services in the application (Chapter 7), which is the domain of application developers, not platform operators, but necessary for verification.
-In order to understand Chapter 4 API Service Broker Implementation of this document, it is necessary to be familiar with Chapter 2 Service Broker API Development Guide of the Service Pack Development Guide document, and only the JAVA method implementation is described.
+To understand Chapter 4 API Service Broker Implementation of this document, it is necessary to be familiar with Chapter 2 Service Broker API Development Guide of the Service Pack Development Guide document, and only the JAVA method implementation is described.

 ### <div id='4'></div> 1.3.
 References
 - Servicepack Development Guide